joonas-niinisto/Aktia-Challenge-2021/README.md

 ### Suggested tools / approaches

 * Use summary statistics, visualization or other analytical means to present the main insights of the data clearly and comprehensibly.
-Your answer could be, for example, a Dashboard, where the most important things / indicators to monitor are displayed.
+For example, your answer could be a Dashboard, where the most important things / indicators to monitor are displayed.
+In addition to this, it is also good that you have written down your findings from the material.
 * You can for example use BI visualization tools (Tableau, Power BI, Excel) or ipython (jupyter) notebooks
 * Remember to include your full answer (BI tool files, code, pdfs, etc.) in your submission